iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 ### SettingSpecs

 Applications can define groups of related "settings specifications" in the form of [SettingsGroupSpec]($backend)s, registered at runtime with the [SettingsSpecRegistry]($backend) class.
 In this way users or administrators can be aware of the list of an application's Settings.
 Also, each [SettingSpec]($backend) defines the type, purpose, constraints, and default values for a setting.
-The Settings Editor (future) can be used to provide values for Settings using the [SettingSpec]($backend)s.
+The Settings Editor (future) is used to provide values for Settings using the [SettingSpec]($backend)s.

 `SettingsGroupSpec` are defined according to the rules of [JSON Schema](https://json-schema.org/).

 #### SettingNames

-A [SettingName]($backend) is defined by an application in a [[SettingSpec]].
+A [SettingName]($backend) is defined by an application in a [SettingSpec]($backend).
 A `SettingName` must be unique across all applications, so it should be formed as a "path", with the parts separated by a "/".
 The first entry in the path is the "application id", and all Settings for an application should start with the same value.
 Groups of related settings for an application should have the same path prefix.
 The settings editor will split the path parts of a `SettingName` (using the "/" delimiter) as "tabs" for editing.

 For example:
 ```ts